Your Pain is Real: Understanding the Connection Between Mental and Physical Health

 Our bodies are complex, beautifully interconnected systems.
 At the center of this connection is your nervous system — the part of your body that manages both physical and emotional experiences.
 It’s the reason your heart races when you’re anxious and why grief can feel like a weight pressing down on your chest.

-And both need to be acknowledged.
+And all three need to be acknowledged.

 This complexity can be incredibly frustrating, especially when you’re already feeling overwhelmed.
 Wouldn’t it be so much easier if there were just one clear cause and one straightforward solution?
 But the reality is, your mind and body don’t work in isolation.
 And while that can make healing feel complicated, it also means you have multiple ways to feel better.